 The mission of the Center for English Language

 Learning at San Antonio College (CELL @ SAC) is

 to provide an opportunity for international students, immigrants, professionals

-and other ELL students to study in a dynamic learning community to acquire essential English language and cultural adaptation skills necessary to meet
+and other ELLs to study in a dynamic learning community to acquire essential English language and cultural adaptation skills necessary to meet

 academic, professional, and personal goals.

 - To provide high-quality, comprehensive instruction for ELLs.